 So, when and how and why should we laugh with God?
 How do you laugh with God?

-I know some of you haven't taken Greek, and that it's been a while for some of the rest of us, but as I was preparing for a sermon series in the New Year regarding reconciliation, I got to thinking about Greek imperatives.
+As I was preparing for a sermon series in the New Year regarding reconciliation, I got to thinking about Greek imperatives.
 Maybe some of you experts out there can help me.
 Can you tell us anything about the relative strength of an imperative in Greek?